Hidden variable model for quantum computation with magic states on qudits of any dimension: Abstract

 \section{Abstract}

 It was recently shown that a hidden variable model can be constructed for universal quantum computation with magic states on qubits.
-Here we show that this result can be extended, and a hidden variable model can be defined for quantum computation with magic states on any number of qudits with any local Hilbert space dimension.
+Here we show that this result can be extended, and a hidden variable model can be defined for quantum computation with magic states on qudits with any Hilbert space dimension.
 This model leads to a classical simulation algorithm for universal quantum computation.